larsks/tm-v71-tools/README.md

 ```
 Usage: tmv71 dual-band [OPTIONS]

-  Get or set dual-band mode for the control band
+  Get or set dual-band mode for the control band.

 Options:
   -1, --single